-- 1. Execute the following command on all the ZooKeeper nodes: - For RHEL/CentOS:
+- 1. Install ZooKeeper.
+Execute the following command on all the ZooKeeper nodes: - For RHEL/CentOS:

 '''

-yum upgrade zookeeper-3.4.5.1.3.0.0
+yum downgrade zookeeper-3.4.5.1.3.0.0

 '''

 '''

+zypper remove zookeeper

 zypper update zookeeper-3.4.5.1.3.0.0

-zypper remove zookeeper

 '''

-This command uninstalls HBase.
-Execute the following command to install HBase:
+Note that the command uninstalls HBase.
+Execute the following command to re-install HBase:

-'''

 zypper install hbase-0.94.6.1.3.0.0

-'''

 When removing and installing packages, rename those files under the / conf directory that have .rpmsave extension to original to retain the customized configs.
-Alternatively, you can also use the configuration files (under the /conf directory) you backed up before upgrading.
+Or, you can also use the configuration files (under the /conf directory) that you backed up before upgrading.